stilyana-petrova/stilyana-petrova/README.md

 🎯 My main passion lies in ethical hacking and penetration testing.
 I'm constantly learning, practicing, and applying security techniques to real-world scenarios through CTFs.
+[Here](https://github.com/stilyana-petrova/ctf-writeups) you can find my writeups about the CTFs and labs I have solved.

 🏅 **Certificates:**
 - SoftUni: Introduction to Cybersecutiry
 - SoftUni: Reconnaissance Fundamentals
-📜 You can find my certificates and proof of learning [here](https://github.com/stilyana-petrova/Certificates).
+- 📜 You can find my certificates and proof of learning [here](https://github.com/stilyana-petrova/Certificates).